Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: EVOLUTION OF SYSTEM AND MEASURES OF QUANTUM CORRELATIONS

-\subsubsection{Covariance and S matrix evolution}
+\subsection{Covariance and S matrix evolution}

-In what follows, we will consider two accelerated detectors which are moving inside a stationary cavity in flat space-time.
+In what follows, we consider two ADs moving inside a stationary cavity in flat spacetime.
 The two separable detectors are initially stationary inside the cavity.
-The detectors are made as harmonic oscillator rather than a qubit.
-They both have the same characteristic frequency $\Omega$.
-We focus on the one dimensional dynamics, so we choose a smooth cavity with length $L$.
-Therefore, there is a natural $IR$ cutoff for the field modes A $UV$ cutoff is introduced for the sake of the computation and the resolution of detectors.
-The Hamiltonian reads
+They comprise a harmonic oscillator rather than a qubit, and they both have the same characteristic frequency $\Omega$.
+We focus on one-dimensional dynamics, so we choose a smooth cavity of length $L$.
+Therefore, there is a natural IR cutoff for the field modes, and a UV cutoff is introduced for the sake of the computation and the resolution of the detectors.
+The Hamiltonian is